marothiii/AeroAssist-Multimodal-AI/README.md

 This evaluates the complete AeroAssist pipeline across predefined passenger scenarios.

+### Vision and Speech Evaluation

+Additional component-level evaluation scripts for the vision and speech pipelines are available in `src/`.
+Generated evaluation outputs are stored in `results/`.

 ## Knowledge Base

 AeroAssist uses a structured fictional airport knowledge base for retrieval and testing.
 Records contain information including terminal, zone, floor, directions, walking time, accessibility information, keywords, related facilities, criticality and verification information.